Ceasar/Encyclopedia/src/Polysemy.rst

+.. include:: index

 ================================================================================
 Polysemy
 ================================================================================

 **Polysemy** is the capacity for a sign_ to have multiple related senses_.

+Polysemy occurs when two or more signifieds are associated with the same signifier.

 For example, the word "man" is polysemic: